Now-Tiger/Now-Tiger/README.md

 - ✋🏻 Hi, This is ___Swapnil___ !
-- 👀 I’m interested in Data sciecnce and coding culture.
+- 👀 I’m interested in Data science and coding culture.
-- 🌱 I’m a Data Science practioner.
+- 🌱 I’m a Data Science practitioner.
 - 🙋🏻‍♂️ I’m looking to collaborate on industrial levels.
 - 📩 How to reach me -> swapnil.narwade3@gmail.com